panchicore/radar-experiments-v0/README.md

 ---

 *Note: This project is a prototype and is intended for demonstration purposes.
-Security assessments should be verified through official sources.*
+Safety assessments should be verified through official sources.*